ADAC: General Assembly

 The ADAC General Assembly convenes annually.
 Every four years, it elects the members of the ADAC Committee.
 The General Assembly is composed of the delegates of the regional clubs, the members of the ADAC Administrative Council, and an ADAC Committee.
 One delegate represents 100,000 regional club members (or a fraction thereof).
 By unanimous vote, the Committee may bestow honorary membership on persons from Germany or abroad in recognition of special merits in the cause of motoring.
 They enjoy the same rights and privileges as regular members.

-In a General Assembly on December 6, 2014, August Markl was elected ADAC President.
-Over 200 delegates at the General Assembly at the Nürburgring in May 2019 elected Ulrich Klaus Becker as Vice President, Karsten Schulze as Technical Services President, Gerhard Hillebrand as Transport President, and Jens Kuhfuß as Finance President.
-With President August Markl, ADAC Sport President Hermann Tomczyk, and Tourism President Kurt Heinen, they form the newly constituted seven-strong ADAC Committee.
+In December 2014, August Markl was elected ADAC President.

+In May 2019 Over 200 delegates at the General Assembly at the Nürburgring elected Ulrich Klaus Becker as vice president, Karsten Schulze as Technical Services President, Gerhard Hillebrand as Transport President, and Jens Kuhfuß as Finance President.
+With President August Markl, ADAC Sport President Hermann Tomczyk, and Tourism President Kurt Heinen, they formed the newly constituted seven-strong ADAC Committee.
 The term of office of the Committee members is four years, with re-elections allowed.
 Committee meetings are attended by the Chief Legal Advisor.

-The General Assembly in Munich in November 2019 adopted a new Premium membership, which adds numerous features to the existing Plus membership, adjusted membership fees for the available tiers, and adopted generally amended Articles of Association.
-The aim of the amendments was to better differentiate between the club's executive and advisory bodies and convey a clear assignment of responsibilities.
+In November 2019, the General Assembly in Munich adopted a new Premium membership, adding numerous features to the existing Plus membership, adjusted membership fees for the available tiers.
+It adopted generally amended Articles of Association to better differentiate between the club's executive and advisory bodies and convey a clear assignment of responsibilities.

 In 2021, the General Assembly elected Christian Reinicke as ADAC President, Gerd Ennser as ADAC Sport President, and Karlheinz Jungbeck as ADAC Tourism President.